Get Inspired by 10 Successful Giving Tuesday Campaigns

 Takeaway for Your Giving Tuesday Campaign: Get creative with how you tie your campaign visuals together to create a cohesive look and feel throughout the page.
 A gradient is one such option.
 Also consider how you can help your donors identify as generous participants in the solution of the social or environmental problem you address.

 5. Epilepsy Florida

-Epilepsy Florida is a nonprofit that serves those impacted by epilepsy and the challenges caused by seizures.
+Epilepsy Florida is a nonprofit organization that serves those impacted by epilepsy and the challenges caused by seizures.
 They created a successful Giving Tuesday campaign that harnessed engaging media, helpful resources for supporters, and an overall stellar campaign flow.